sickalssi/docker-python-demo/README.md

 ## Introduction

+21-10-2023
-This repo is building a Flask app to be pushed into Docker
+We're building a Python app to be pushed into Docker

-changed this part hehe

-Added something new here!